parijatb2018/Dockerized-Spark-Kafka-Streaming-Project/README.md

 Notice the lag in the result from producer to the dashboard

-## The below GIF shows the realtime dashboard animation
+## The below GIF shows the realtime dashboard animation[a duration of 30s]

 ![Feb-04-2023 21-43-34](https://user-images.githubusercontent.com/43022026/216797340-11dcae82-c0e9-4725-85a1-579c1fd2c0df.gif)